 The market software currently has some provisions for performing contingency dispatch to respond to events including outages or unexpected derates of interties, although at times manual intervention by operators is necessary to reduce energy flows.
 Manual intervention may also be necessary if dynamic resources do not respond to dispatches, even if derates are foreseeable or allow response times that would otherwise accommodate normal ramping.
 Dynamic scheduling allows the ISO to respond to changing congestion conditions within operating hours more than its very limited ability to adjust static hourly intertie schedules, and the Dynamic Scheduling Agreement for Scheduling Coordinators requires compliance with the ISO's dispatches.
-In addition, inadequate compliance with dispatches can result in issuing resources are dispatched using five-minute intervals, and further analysis will be needed before the ISO can commit to pro rata adjustments of self-schedules.
+In addition, inadequate compliance with dispatches can result in issuing operating orders (as defined in tariff section 37.2.1.1) to dynamic resources, to reduce flows to within operating limits.
+The ISO will determine how it can most efficiently distinguish operating orders from routine dispatches, and communicate operating orders to the affected resources.
+One potential mechanism for communicating operating orders may be by using a comment field in communications that would be distributed through the Automated Dispatch System (ADS).